broadinstitute/g2papi/README.md

 g2papi get-gene-transcript-protein-isoform-structure-map --geneName BRCA1 --uniprotId P38398 > transcript_map.tsv
 g2papi get-protein-features --geneName BRCA1 --uniprotId P38398 > protein_features.tsv
 ```

-## Citation
-If you use g2papi in your research, please cite:

-Kwon S, et al. Genomics 2 Proteins portal: A resource and discovery tool for linking genetic screening outputs to protein sequences and structures. doi: https://doi.org/10.1101/2024.01.02.573913.

 ## System Requirements
 The package was developed and tested on Python 3.9.12, and is designed to run on a computer that can run Python3 and has a working internet connection.
 The library was installed and tested on Ubuntu Linux 20.04 and Mac OSX Ventura, 13.5.1.